respectthegrindcoffeeco/respectthegrindcoffeeco.github.io/_posts/2021-10-10-curia-on-the-drag.md

 # Overview

 Curia on the Drag is one of my favorite coffee shops.
-Between the vibes, the cold brew, and the vegan options, this one is a winner in my book.
+Between the vibes, the cold brew, and the vegan options, it's a winner in my book.
 Curia is a small shop with minimal indoor seating (don't expect to work in the A/C).
 However, they have plenty of outdoor options with power outlets.
-The drip coffee is just okay, but the cold brew is one of my favorites, anywhere.
+The drip coffee is just okay but the cold brew is one of my favorites, anywhere.
 It's like battery acid (in the best way possible).
-They don't offer any pour-overs (insert sad face here), but they make a mean iced tea.
+They don't offer a pour-over (insert sad face here), but they make a mean iced tea.
 Pastry choices vary each day and they are all vegan!
 I recommend the scones.
 Curia also has a unique market on their "compound", a bar called "Dad's", and a vegan food truck.
 I recommend stopping by if you like strong cold brew.

 # Ratings